Skip to main content

 #

-This guide is based on official instructions from Ditjen Imigrasi for the KITAS Application and is updated with changes in form editions or filing rules.
-Always confirm current requirements on the official Ditjen Imigrasi website.
+This guide is derived from official Ditjen Imigrasi instructions for KITAS Application and is updated when form editions or filing rules change.
+Always verify current requirements at the official Ditjen Imigrasi website.

 #